AndrukhivAndriy/DevOps-BaseCamp/Task14.md

 ### 2 way

-To deploy MERN for dev :
+To deploy MERN for development or test (becouse most configs are by default):

                 helm install mern bitnami/node